IbrahimShamma99/json-ts-parser/README.md

 - [x] Accept Where in Select Statement
 - [x] Accept Group By in Select Statement
 - [x] Accept Order By in Select Statement
+- [ ] Accept JSON Objects in From Statement
 - [ ] Add Support Aggregates Functions inside Select Statement
 - [ ] Make Order by accept Numeric Expressions and Aggregate Functions
 - [ ] Support sub-queries in Select Statement